-UI component Notes End-User License Agreement (EULA) and Terms of Service To create the server image, you must accept - on behalf of your organization - the End-User License Agreement and Terms of Service.
+Notes To create the server image, you must accept - on behalf of your organization - the End-User License Agreement and Terms of Service.
 Installations deployed from the image will not prompt users to review the license agreement.
-Serial number, email address and password The Proof of Entitlement Certificate email contains the required serial number, which is assigned to the corel.com account used when creating the server image.
-For more information, see "Before creating a server image" on page 6.
-A valid serial number and your corel.com account information, such as email address and password, are required to access internet-based features, product updates, and the Content Exchange.
-Ensure your corel.com account password does not contain special characters.
-Image Location Type the full (UNC) path in the box provided, or click Change to browse to that location.
+A valid serial number and your corel.com account information, such as email address and password, are required to access internet-based features and product updates.
+Type the full (UNC) path in the box provided, or click Change to browse to that location.
 To prevent installation problems, limit the path to 89 characters.
-Content location If you have added extra content to a network shared folder, type the full path to the content folder, or click Change to browse to the folder.
-Product Updates You can choose to: • automatically update the product • check for updates and let the user choose when to install them • never check for updates.
+You can choose to: • automatically update the product • check for updates and let the user choose when to install them • never check for updates.
 You can access these options only after entering the corel.com account user credentials.

-UI component Notes Internet features This option allows workstations to access internet-based features such as the Content Exchange and QR code.
+This option allows workstations to access internet-based features such as QR codes.
 You can access this option only after entering the corel.com account user credentials.